 It’s estimated that South Koreans consume around 11,000 tons of hongeo each and every year.
 Putting the pungent smell aside for a moment, hongeo is actually quite good for you in some ways as it is high in omega-3 fatty acids and taurine.
 It’s also been known to help bring relief from hangovers.
 A lot of the older generation males choose to eat hongeo as a way of asserting their masculinity.
-However, a lot of the younger generation also are also getting on board with hongeo too.
+However, many of the younger generations are also getting on board with hongeo.

-Die-hard fans of the fermented fish say it takes just four trials of hongeo to become hooked on it.
-They also say it should be eaten plain opposed to mixed with other foods that may mask its pungent flavour.
+Die-hard fans of the fermented fish say it takes just four trials of hongeo to become hooked.
+They also say it should be eaten plain instead of mixed with other foods that may mask its pungent flavor.
 Some say that the eye-watering smell of ammonia creates a non-alcoholic buzz that’s hard to mimic.
-And, there’s even a designated method they follow when eating it which involves breathing in through the mouth and out through the nose.
+And there’s even a designated method they follow when eating it, which involves breathing in through the mouth and out through the nose.
 Apparently, this helps to ward off some of the smell and instead creates an almost minty-like sensation in the back of the throat.

-Plenty of other people around the world enjoy a serving of fermented fish every now and then, so why not hongeo?
-Well, apart from the fact that it may burn the roof of your mouth, costs around $150 a portion (if you can get your hands on it), and makes you smell like a public restroom, I can’t see any reasons not to give this dish a try.
+Plenty of other people worldwide enjoy a serving of fermented fish every now and then, so why not hongeo?
+Well, apart from the fact that it may burn the roof of your mouth, costs around $150 a portion (if you can get your hands on it), and makes you smell like a public restroom, we can’t see any reasons not to give this dish a try.
 So what do you think?
-Are you strong enough to stomach the hongeo?
+Are you strong enough to stomach hongeo?